1. Bosch 1617EVSPK 2-1/4-HP Plunge & Fixed Base Router

-The Bosch 1617EVSPK is the best wood router is you want an all-round router that has adjustable RPM.
-The 2.25 HP motor that comes with this wood router has variable speeds from 8,000 RPM for softer material to 25,000 RPM for tough metals.
+The Bosch 1617EVSPK is the best wood router if you want an all-round router that has adjustable RPM.
+The 2.25 HP motor that comes with this wood router has variable speeds from 8,000 RPM for softer materials to 25,000 RPM for tough metals.
 You simply adjust a knob at the top to change the speed.
-Bosch also has a built in monitoring system that makes sure you get a steady speed at all times throughout your cut.
+Bosch also has a built-in monitoring system that makes sure you get a steady speed at all times throughout your cut.
 If it detects the material is limiting the speed of the bit, it will adjust the rotating speed up or down to maintain constant RPM.

 There is also a nice soft start feature that makes the device not jerk upon initial contact with any material.
 The Bosch 1617EVSPK just so happens to be a hybrid wood router: so basically you get two routers for the price of one.
-Although there is only one motor, by changing out the platform, you can switch between a fixed and plunge based router easily with the quick clamp system.
-Ideally it is good to have both types of routers around to be able to perform a wide range of tasks.
-We like the precision of the bit depth as you and fine tune it to over a range of one inch with accuracy to 1/64 of an inch.
-Both fixed and plunge based routers come with router bits that are centered with the subbase, which makes it easier to keep the bit along the cutting line.
+Although there is only one motor, by changing out the platform, you can switch between a fixed and plunge-based router easily with the quick clamp system.
+Ideally, it is good to have both types of routers around to be able to perform a wide range of tasks.
+We like the precision of the bit depth as you fine-tune it to over a range of one inch with accuracy to 1/64 of an inch.
+Both fixed and plunge-based routers come with router bits that are centered with the subbase, which makes it easier to keep the bit along the cutting line.

-The Dewalt DWP611PK is the most popular combo router on the market and is one of the best wood router if you are looking for a light low end device that is both a fixed based and plunge based router.
+The Dewalt DWP611PK is the most popular combo router on the market and is one of the best wood routers if you are looking for a light low-end device that is both a fixed-based and plunge-based router.
 Even though it only has a 1.25 HP motor, it delivers speeds from 16,000 to 27,000 RPM.
 The Dewalt DWP611PK has all of the essentials of a useful wood router: it has an automatic control system to help the motor maintain constant speed at all times and it has superb depth adjustments for the bit to an accuracy of 1/64 of an inch.

-The switch between plunge base and fixed base is quite simple and seamless with no tools required.
-We really like the plunge base router here because it has a 5 step adjustable turret that lets you make piecewise cuts.
-Overall, this is the best wood router if you want a low end combo router that will do pretty much any normal simple woodwork task.
-For a heavy duty router, check out the Festool OF 1400.
+The switch between the plunge base and the fixed base is quite simple and seamless with no tools required.
+We really like the plunge base router here because it has a 5 step-adjustable turret that lets you make piecewise cuts.
+Overall, this is the best wood router if you want a low-end combo router that will do pretty much any normal simple woodwork task.
+For a heavy-duty router, check out the Festool OF 1400.

 In terms of dust collection, no other brand even comes close.
 Dust is bad for your health, you waste time cleaning it, and it doesn’t look too professional when you have it all over the place.
 Having good dust control is an overlooked feature that we feel adds a lot to a wood router’s value.
 Furthermore, what separates this wood route from Dewalt or Bosch is its precision in every aspect of design and implementation.

 All the guesswork is eliminated with a clear center mark on every face of the base with a metric depth scale.
 This prevents you from fumbling around with a lot of fractional imperial units like in the other wood router models.
-Also the depth control securely locks, which my not be the case with other wood routers.
-Plunging and locking is easy, effortless, balanced, and does not have crazy vibrations.
+Also, the depth control securely locks, which may not be the case with other wood routers.
+Plunging and locking are easy, effortless, and balanced, and do not have crazy vibrations.
 The depth adjustment can be extremely precise, which is what produces beautiful accurate cuts.
-The Festool OF 1400 is a smooth operating router, and is the best wood router if you are seeking a stand-alone plunge based model.
+The Festool OF 1400 is a smooth operating router and is the best wood router if you are seeking a stand-alone plunge-based model.

 Choosing the Best Wood Router

 There are three kinds of wood routers: fixed base, plunge base routers, and hybrids that also you to swap between the two.
 With a fixed base router, the router bit is fixed and protrudes past the base at a fixed depth.
 You guide the router with your hands just like a drill.
-Most woodwork shops have fixed base routers because they are easy to learn, widely available, cheap, and are not top heavy.
+Most woodwork shops have fixed-base routers because they are easy to learn, widely available, cheap, and not top-heavy.
 These routers are good for all purposes and perfect for edge shaping because they are easy to handle.
-Plunge based routers are designed so you can set the cut depth and then plunge the bit into the material.
+Plunge-based routers are designed so you can set the cut depth and then plunge the bit into the material.

-They are not as maneuverable as fixed based routers but also give a much more precise vertical cut.
-With a plunge based wood router, you can make perfectly vertical holes and grooves in your wood since you plunge down at a controlled vertical angle because the drill is mounted in a housing.
-With a fixed based wood router, there will be some error because you are handling the entire housing with your hands and will not be able to get a precise vertical angle.
+They are not as maneuverable as fixed-based routers but also give a much more precise vertical cut.
+With a plunge-based wood router, you can make perfectly vertical holes and grooves in your wood since you plunge down at a controlled vertical angle because the drill is mounted in a housing.
+With a fixed-based wood router, there will be some errors because you are handling the entire housing with your hands and will not be able to get a precise vertical angle.
 There are also a few hybrid wood router models that run off of the same motor and allows you to swap between both router types by changing the housing.
-The best wood router will be the one that suites your woodwork needs.
+The best wood router will be the one that suits your woodwork needs.
 You can’t go wrong with a hybrid wood router.